scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ##### `validity` Field {#validity}

-The `validity` field defines the validity period of the TRC.
-This is the period of time during which the TRC is in the "valid" state.
+The `validity` field defines the validity period of the TRC, which is the period of time during which the TRC is in the "valid" state.
 The `notBefore` and `notAfter` attributes of the `validity` field specify the lower and upper bound of the time interval during which a TRC can be active.

 **Note:** An active TRC is a valid TRC that can be used for verifying certificate signatures.
 The time period during which a TRC is active can be shorter than the time period during which the TRC is valid.
 For more information, see [](#trc-states).